List of secondary education systems by country: South Korea

 Unlike most developed countries, high schools in South Korea are neither free nor compulsory.
 However, 97 percent of Korean middle students do have aspirations to attend high school, according to a 2003 OECD study.

 General high schools in South Korea are called godeung hakgyo (고등학교; Hangul).

+Sri Lanka

+The secondary education in Sri Lanka includes junior secondary (grade 6 to grade 9), senior secondary (grade 10 to grade 11 or O/Ls), and collegiate (grade 12 to grade 13 or A/Ls).

+Students will start doing their secondary education after 5 years of doing primary education.
+In grade 5, all government school students should do the scholarship exam to promote to a secondary school.
+Other than government schools, there are different kinds of schools for students to study: private schools, semi-government schools and international schools.

+There are 9 subjects in the GCE O/L exam, which 6 of them are mandatory.
+There 3 to 4 subjects in the GCE A/L exam, which have 4 different streams: Arts stream, Commerce stream, Science stream and Technology stream.

 Taiwan

 The secondary education in Taiwan includes junior high school, senior high school, vocational high school, military school and complete high school.
 The traditional secondary education institutions were established during the Japanese colonial era (1895–1945).
 Today, they include many features from the United States.

 After six years in elementary school, the rules typically state that children must enter junior high school, or their parents may be fined.
 There are three grades in junior high.
 Children who achieve the third grade can choose to enter senior high school, vocational high school or complete high school.
 If children want to continue their formal education, they must sit for an exam.
 Generally speaking, the grade to enter high school and complete high school has three grades.
 Graduates from senior high school often continue on to university.
 Vocational high school has three grades as well.
 Children who complete vocational high school can then enter a technological university.
 Complete high school is like that of American high schools, in that it has grades seven to grade twelve.

 There are also international schools such as Taipei American School (TAS), Taipei Adventist Preparatory Academy (TAPA), Taipei Adventist American School (TAAS), National Experimental High School (NEHS), Taipei European School (TES), Hshinchu International School (HIS), Morrison Academy (MCA), Morrison Academy Kaohsiung (MAK), and Kaohsiung American School.
 These schools offer grades from Kindergarten to grade 12.
 English is instructed for all courses.
 Since the curriculum concurs with the corresponding country's curriculum, graduates from these international schools generally do not stay in Taiwan for their undergraduate degree.